branislav-markovic/easter_date_calculate/README.md

 <strong>Description</strong>

-This is a solution for calculating date of Easter for a given year, or for current year if you ommit function parameter.
+This is a solution for calculating date of Easter for a given year, or for current year if you ommit function parameter. <br>
-Written for JavaScript, PHP and MySQL/MariaDB.
+Written for JavaScript, PHP and MySQL/MariaDB. <br>
-Solutions are made using Gaussian algorithm for calculating date for Easter.
+Solutions are made using Gaussian algorithm for calculating date for Easter. <br>

 --------------------------------------------------------------------------------------------